jvernet/CanonX07/ReadMe.md

 Think of this as a mix between a resource hub and a tribute.

+RPUFOS is a French group, but everyone is welcome to join and contribute.\
+For now, all the content is written in French.

+**For more information, you can check out:
+- Olipix’s channel**

 ___
 ## Other Ressources on the web